mtongnz/ESP8266_ArtNetNode_v2/README.md

 Please see the issues tab for known issues or to submit bugs or suggestions

 ## Schematic notes
+ - The node_dmx_and_pix schematic is recommended as it allows for DMX with RDM & also ws2812(b) strips by using the convert_max485_to_pix
+ - The convert_max485_to_pix schematic is not a DMX driver for the strips!
+It simply converts the logic back to the ws2812(b) logic.
+ - The node_pix_only schematic is for those of you who don't want DMX.
+Note that all the DMX options are still in the firmware and may cause the pixel strips to do wierd things if selected.
  - I have excluded any voltage convertion as I've found the ESP8266 has 5V tolerant pins.
 See here: http://ba0sh1.com/blog/2016/08/03/is-esp8266-io-really-5v-tolerant/
  - The outputs are not isolated electrically or optically at this point.
  - C1 - 5 can be any caps and are used to ensure each component has a stable power supply.
 I use 100nF.